shundhammer/qdirstat/README.md

 ### QDirStat and K4DirStat

-K4DirStat is a port to KDE 4 / Qt 4 of my old KDE 3 / Qt 3 KDirStat.
+K4DirStat is a port to KDE 4 / Qt 4 of the old KDE 3 / Qt 3 KDirStat.
 QDirStat is
 independent of that; it is based on the old KDE 3 KDirStat directly.